Winchester Palace

-Winchester Palace was a 12th-century palace which served as the London townhouse of the Bishops of Winchester.
-It was located in the parish of Southwark in Surrey, on the south bank of the River Thames (opposite the City of London) on what is now Clink Street in the London Borough of Southwark, near St Saviour's Church which later became Southwark Cathedral.
+Winchester Palace was a 12th-century bishop's palace that served as the London townhouse of the Bishops of Winchester.
+It was located in the parish of Southwark in Surrey, on the south bank of the River Thames (opposite the City of London) on what is now Clink Street in the London Borough of Southwark, near Southwark Priory (which later became Southwark Cathedral).
 Grade II listed remains of the demolished palace survive on the site today, designated a Scheduled Ancient Monument, under the care of English Heritage.